possibly-wrong/blackjack/readme.txt

 current shoe.
 (More precisely, in all cases, the strategy is CDZ-, where the optimal strategy for non-split hands is applied to post-split hands as well.)
-In other words, mode -2 allows you to vary your wager perfectly, and mode -1 allows you to vary both your wager and strategy perfectly.
+In other words, mode -2 allows you to vary your wager perfectly, and mode -1 allows you to vary both your wager and playing strategy perfectly.

 Once basic strategy for the selected casino has been computed, you are ready to begin playing.
 Press the F1 key at any time to toggle the help